vnglst/lumber-jack/README.md

 # Lumber Jack

-A React Progressive Web App figuring Jack the Lumberjack and his axe.
+Weekend project to learn more about Mobx State Tree.
+Simple kids game figuring Jack the Lumberjack and his axe.
+It's inspired by Stardew Valley and Monty Python.
+Don't forget to turn on sound!

+I was very impressed by Mobx State Tree and wrote about my experience with it here: https://blog.koenvangilst.nl/mobx-state-tree/

 ## Stack